-20 apartments for rent in Sandusky, Birmingham, AL
+20 apartments for rent near Sandusky, Birmingham, AL

 The Sandusky neighborhood has homes from every era since the 1940s, but its style as a family neighborhood remains.
 Housing in the well maintained neighborhood is not limited to these houses since rental homes and apartments are available.
 Students have a choice of elementary, middle, and high schools in the neighborhood, and all of these schools are in walking distance.